mlghty/SpiritedAway/README.md

 - The application will:
   - Minimize all windows after the set inactivity period
   - Restore windows when mouse/keyboard activity is detected
-  - Show notifications in the system tray
+  - Show notifications in the system tray/menu bar
   - Log all activities

 ### Settings
 - **Inactivity timeout**: Set the time before windows are minimized (1-600 seconds or 1-60 minutes)
-- **Start with Windows**: Automatically start the application on Windows startup
+- **Start with Windows/macOS**: Automatically start the application on system startup
-- **Start Minimized**: Start the application minimized to system tray
+- **Start Minimized**: Start the application minimized to system tray/menu bar
 - **Start monitoring on launch**: Begin monitoring automatically when the application starts

-### System Tray
+### System Tray/Menu Bar
 - Left-click: Show menu
-- Right-click: Show menu
+- Right-click: Show menu (Windows only)
 - Menu options:
   - Show: Display the main window
-  - Hide: Minimize to system tray
+  - Hide: Minimize to system tray/menu bar
   - Quit: Close the application

+## macOS Permissions
+On macOS, SpiritedAway requires the following permissions:
+- **Accessibility**: To monitor user activity and control windows
+- **Automation**: To minimize and restore windows

+To grant these permissions:
+1. Go to System Preferences > Security & Privacy > Privacy
+2. Add SpiritedAway to both the Accessibility and Automation lists

 ## Release Process
 - Versioning follows semantic versioning (X.Y.Z)